Skip to content

 Health trends have not affected confectionery sales to any great extent, since confectionery is often eaten as a small luxury in everyday life.

-Cloetta has the “For You”-pillar within the sustainability agenda, where we inform consumers about product content and calories, and we work to offer lower sugar or sugar free alternatives next to portion control pack.
-In general, we do not see a strong consumer trend against confectionery consumption.
+Cloetta has the For You pillar within the sustainability agenda, where we inform consumers about product content and calories, and we work to continue to develop products which offer lower sugar or sugar-free alternatives next to portion control in general.
+We do not see a strong consumer trend against confectionery consumption.
 We also work on dental health propositions to promote dental health.
 Cloetta’s sustainability agenda focuses on social, environmental and consumer-centric areas in order to improve our overall performance and meet the current and future needs of our consumers.
 Consumers’ increased awareness opens an opportunity to inform and be transparent with our sustainability performance.

 Improving conditions in our supply chain remains a priority, as reflected in our Supplier Code of Conduct.

-Cloetta sources certified raw materials where this is possible and continuously looks to improve conditions through cooperation with suppliers and NGO’s.
+continuously looks to improve conditions through cooperation with suppliers and NGO’s.

 Cloetta continuously assesses legal issues in order to predict and prepare its operations for possible changes.
 The introduction of confectionery taxes and fat taxes often has a short-term impact on sales.

-Price development for raw materials is steered mainly by supply and demand and is beyond Cloetta’s control.
+Raw material prices and cost inflation Price development for raw materials is steered mainly by supply and demand and is beyond Cloetta’s control.
 The prices of sugar and many of the other raw materials purchased by Cloetta can also be affected by agro-political decisions in the EU regarding quotas, support, subsidies and trade barriers, and also by rising living standards and the activity of financial investors on the commodities exchanges.

 Input costs, including for raw materials, packaging, freight, and energy, have been increasing significantly, constituting a risk for negative impact on Cloetta’s profitability.

-Cloetta continuously monitors the development of raw material prices, and all purchasing is carried out through a central purchasing function.
-To ensure access and price levels, Cloetta normally enters into supplier contracts that cover the need for raw materials for a period of 6–9 months ahead.
-Cloetta may choose to deviate from this policy under extraordinary circumstances, should higher flexibility be deemed required.
-If the average raw material prices had been 10 per cent higher/lower on 31 December 2022, profit before tax for the year would have been around SEK 144m lower/higher.
+Cloetta continuously monitors the development of raw material prices, and all purchasing is carried out through a central procurement function.
+To ensure access and price levels, Cloetta normally enters into supplier contracts that cover the need for raw materials for a short term period ahead.
+Cloetta may choose to deviate from this policy, should higher flexibility be deemed required.
 Cloetta’s policy is to compensate for higher raw material costs by raising prices to its customers.
-In a high inflationary environment, Cloetta’s strategy is to protect its profitability by compensating for all input costs in absolute terms, also including packaging, freight and energy costs, through price increases towards its customers as well as cost savings and reducing overall energy consumption.